A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Introduction

-\begin{itemize} \item \textbf{Highlight the importance of XAI to the security of B5G}: This paper elaborates on the potential of XAI in the path to realizing accountability for AI/ML models used in network security and improving the resilience of B5G telecommunications.
-Although many studies of B5G security involve data-driven ML solutions, little focus is given to interpreting their decisions.
-Serious doubts and questions regarding accountability can arise with stakeholders when using black-box AI to secure critical applications.
-The ability of XAI methods to interpret the black-box nature of AI/ML-based security systems is a current requirement to fill this research gap. \item \textbf{Comprehensively analyze XAI for commonly discussed B5G technical aspects and use cases}: Here, we explore the role of XAI in a range of B5G enabling technologies such as IoT/devices, \gls{RAN}, Edge network, core, and backhaul network, E2E slicing, and network automation.
-This list of enablers is carefully selected to cover most of the ground in B5G telecommunication architecture and provide a holistic view of the impact of XAI in B5G security.
-The study extends towards discussing possible security issues and the impact of XAI on a popular set of use cases, including smart cities, smart healthcare, industry 4.0/5.0, smart grid 2.0, and \gls{XR}. \item \textbf{Survey of important, relevant research projects and standardizations}: Unlike in many other survey papers, here we explore the research projects that are underway to realize the B5G implementations and standardizations incorporating AI/ML/XAI.
+\item \textbf{Survey of important, relevant research projects and standardizations}: Unlike in many other survey papers, here we explore the research projects that are underway to realize the 5G and beyond implementations and standardizations incorporating XAI.
 A detailed discussion of current projects and initiatives involving academic and industry partners provides clarity on the ongoing areas and the research gaps that are currently explored.
-AI security standardizations in B5G are discussed here to determine the requirements for future B5G networks and their respective technologies. \item \textbf{Provide promising research directions as guidance}: Existing limitations and challenges with current XAI methods in security are exhaustively discussed, along with possible research directions.
-Few of the proposed research directions include security and isolation between network slices, computationally efficient explainable Edge-AI, and understanding the level of vulnerability of ML models to adversarial attacks in white-box and black-box contexts are some of the possible research directions that are identified.
+AI security standardizations in 5G and beyond are discussed here to determine the requirements for future B5G networks and their respective technologies. \item \textbf{Provide promising research directions as guidance}: Existing limitations and challenges with current XAI methods in security are exhaustively discussed, along with possible research directions.
+A few of the proposed research directions include security and isolation between network slices, computationally efficient explainable Edge-AI, and understanding the level of vulnerability of ML models to adversarial attacks in white-box and black-box contexts are some of the possible research directions that are identified. \end{itemize}